 "I have seen the Dark Lord at the height of his power," he informed Harry.
-"Compared to that, I can hardly imagine why anybody -- even Longbottom -- should consider me... intimidating."
+"Compared to that, I cannot imagine why anybody – even Longbottom – should consider me... intimidating."

 Harry looked up at him thoughtfully.
 "Yes, but...
 I wouldn't recommend sending Neville to meet Voldemort.
 Not yet, anyway..."

-"Maybe he could throw a melting cauldron at Voldemort!" he laughed, and was even more shocked when a barking sound, suspiciously like a laugh, erupted from Snape's mouth.
+"Maybe he could throw a melting cauldron at Voldemort!" he joked.
+He was shocked when a barking sound, suspiciously like a laugh, erupted from Snape's mouth.

-"Well, then, Potter," he said, briskly walking back to the other side of the desk and picking up the books he had set down.
+"Well then, Potter," he said, going back to the other side of the desk and picking up the books he had set down.
 "Was that all?"